Incel: 2010s

 On November 2, 2018, Scott Beierle killed two women and injured four women and a man before killing himself in a shooting at the Hot Yoga Tallahassee studio in Tallahassee, Florida.
-He had been a follower of incel ideologies for a long time, and also had a history of arrests for grabbing women's buttocks.
-In 2014 he posted several YouTube videos of himself espousing extreme hatred for women and expressing anger over not having a girlfriend, mentioning Elliot Rodger in one video.
+He had been a follower of incel ideologies for a long time, and had a history of arrests for grabbing women's buttocks.
+In 2014, he posted several YouTube videos of himself espousing extreme hatred for women and expressing anger over not having a girlfriend, mentioning Elliot Rodger in one video.
 In the months leading up to the shooting, he posted numerous misogynistic, racist, violent, and homophobic songs to SoundCloud.

 In January 2019, Christopher Cleary was arrested for posting on Facebook that he was "planning on shooting up a public place soon and being the next mass shooter" and "killing as many girls as I see" because he had never had a girlfriend and was a virgin.
 He has been described as an incel in the media.
 In May 2019, Cleary was sentenced to up to five years in prison for an attempted threat of terrorism.

-Brian Isaack Clyde began what was intended to be a mass shooting at the Earle Cabell Federal Building and Courthouse in Dallas, Texas on June 17, 2019, but was shot and fatally wounded by officers from the Federal Protective Service before he injured anyone.
+On June 17, 2019, Brian Isaack Clyde began what was intended to be a mass shooting at the Earle Cabell Federal Building and Courthouse in Dallas, Texas.
+He was shot and fatally wounded by officers from the Federal Protective Service before he injured anyone.
 Clyde had shared incel memes on social media, along with other posts referencing right-wing beliefs and conspiracy theories.
-Following the incident, the Joint Base Andrews military base briefed its personnel on incels, with a spokesman describing them as "a very real threat to military members and civilians".
+Following the incident, the Joint Base Andrews military base briefed its personnel on certain online behaviors among "introverted, sexless individuals", with a spokesman describing them as "a very real threat to military members and civilians".

-Incels have also praised attackers with unclear motives who they believe to be incels.
+Self-identified incels have praised attackers with unclear motives, who they believe to be incels.
 After the 2017 Las Vegas shooting, some of the incel community celebrated the shooter Stephen Paddock, who they felt was a hero who was targeting "normies".
 After the 2018 Toronto shooting, posters on an incel message board expressed excitement with the possibility that the perpetrator might be an incel, although no motive was identified.